ericselin/dotfiles/README.md

 Physical locations of working copies:

 - Cloud: majority of data
+  - gmail
+  - github
+  - google photos
+  - google drive
+  - google keep
+  - google calendar
+  - google contacts
+  - bookmarks
 - External HDD: old photos, movies, music
 - Laptop/phone: GPG keys and other key files
+- Paper: 2FA backup codes

 How to backup

 - Create a script to back everything up to a specific folder
-- Phase 1: this folder is just the mount of a backup drive
+- Phase 1: this folder is just the mount of a backup drive, copy with rclone
   - Everything that has its working copy in the cloud is safe here (one copy in the cloud, two backup drives)
-- Phase 2: this folder is on a NAS
+- Phase 2: this folder is on a NAS, can be a sync or mount or something, to create a personal "cloud file system"

+### Encrypt anything important

-TODO status backup: CRITICAL
+TODO status encryption: CRITICAL

-- TODO backup: determine how to back everything up and where
-- TODO backup: secure backups for e.g. gpg keys
+- TODO encryption: plan next steps

 ### Disaster recovery